t0rete00/Markdownsivusto/nettisivut.md

 >
 > Then I worked as a cleaner in a hospital department of oncology - _sad years and lost a lot of people who I got to know_.
 >
 > While working as a cleaner, had a vision to become a typist - _got the job_.
-Then started to work in the ER as a medical typist.
+Then started to work in the ER as a medical typist and transferred to a private company a year later.
+I still work there as a part time typist.

 ### My travels